CameronWard301/Beginner-Coding-Python/1_Python_Week_0/finish.md

-Congratuations, you now understand how to use the Killercoda IDE and have run your first programme in it.
+Congratulations, you now understand how to use the Killercoda IDE and have run your first programme in it.
 It's all fun from here on out!

 # Next steps: